cssnr/link-extractor/README.md

 ## Firefox

 For development, you can and should load unpacked in Firefox as a temporary addon.
-This not remain after restarting your browser.
+This will **not** remain after restarting Firefox.
 It is also useful to keep data after removing an extension.

 1. Download a [Release](https://github.com/cssnr/link-extractor/releases).
 1. Load temporary from: `about:debugging#/runtime/this-firefox`